 The Emeritus Trustee designation, created in 2018, pays tribute to outstanding former trustees and recognizes their institutional memory of the NJC and its development, community reach, economic well-being and importance to the legal community.
 Emeritus trustees are invited to board meetings (as non-voting members) and to events at the direction of the current chair or president.

-Marybel Batjer serves as the first secretary of the California Government Operations Agency (CalGovOps).
+Marybel Batjer has joined California Strategies, a lobbying firm.
+She previously served as the first secretary of the California Government Operations Agency (CalGovOps).
 She held senior leadership posts as chief policy adviser to Schwarzenegger and as chief of staff to Nevada Gov. Kenny Guinn of Nevada.
 Additionally, she served as special assistant to the secretary of the Navy during the George H.W.
 Bush administration and as President Reagan’s special assistant for national security affairs.
 She has served on various boards and commissions and has been nationally recognized for her leadership in public service.
 She received her bachelor’s from Mills College in California and studied international public policy at the graduate level at Johns Hopkins University.
 She also studied national and international security at Harvard University’s John F. Kennedy School of Government.

 Hon.
 Janet Berry (Ret.)